21 February 2014

 5. Prison of Power.

-We can easily recall the popular statement, "power corrupts and absolute power corrupts absolutely".
+We can easily recall the popular statement, "Power corrupts and absolute power corrupts absolutely".

 6. Prison of Anxiety.